Morning, Thursday, 5th December 2019

 THIS EVENT IS CPD CERTIFIED

-This timely seminar will bring out latest thinking on the use of data, evidence and research in teaching, learning and improving pupil outcomes.
+This conference will bring out latest thinking on the use of data, evidence, and research in teaching, learning, and improving pupil outcomes.